How to include non-taxable benefits into your caregiver's payroll

 |Taxes withheld - $80.97||Employer taxes - $46.90|

-At first glance, you probably think this doesn’t work for your caregiver because they’re taking home about $60 less per week.
-However, they’re actually saving $15 per week because without benefits added to their payroll, they would be spending an additional $75 out-of-pocket on health insurance and public transportation.
-It’s a small amount, but over the course of the year, it’s a nearly $800 difference.
+As you can see, in this scenario, the caregiver is actually saving $15 per week with these benefits added to their payroll.
+It may seem like a small amount, but over the course of the year, it’s a nearly $800 difference.

 For your household employment taxes, you’re saving $6.59 per week - or $342.68 for the year.
 Every little bit helps if you’re on a tight budget, so the work in setting up payroll this way from the beginning is probably worth it.
 The experts at HomePay are happy to help you budget for your caregiver's payroll by including any of these forms of non-taxable compensation.
 Give us a call and we'll work through the details together.